-In the field of high-temperature metallurgy and vacuum induction melting, the purity and stability of the crucible directly influence the cleanliness and performance of the end material.
+In the field of high-temperature metallurgy and induction melting, the purity and stability of the crucible directly influence the cleanliness and performance of the end material.
 For companies producing nickel-based superalloys, precious metals, and advanced ceramics, a High-Purity Magnesium Oxide (MgO) Crucible is increasingly becoming the core refractory container.

-• Excellent resistance to metal oxides and alkaline slags;
+High resistance to metal oxides and alkaline slags;

-• Superior chemical stability compared to Al₂O₃;
+Superior chemical stability compared to Al₂O₃;

-These characteristics make MgO the preferred crucible material for vacuum induction furnaces (VIM), induction melting furnaces, and electron-beam melting equipment.
+Good electrical insulation and relatively low thermal expansion.
+These characteristics make MgO the preferred crucible material for induction furnaces , induction melting furnaces, and electron-beam melting equipment.

-Weiert Ceramics’ Manufacturing Approach
+WEIERT Ceramics’ Manufacturing Approach

 Based on studies of high-purity MgO ceramics (e.g., industry data showing >99 % MgO content and high bulk density), Weiert Ceramics applies advanced forming and refining techniques to ensure excellent structural stability and consistency.

-• Our process combines Cold Isostatic Pressing (CIP) for uniform particle distribution and high densification, together with electrofused re-crystallisation to achieve oriented grains and ultra-low impurities.
+Our process combines Cold Isostatic Pressing (CIP) for uniform particle distribution and high densification, together with electrofused re-crystallisation to achieve oriented grains and ultra-low impurities.

-• Sintering parameters are precisely controlled, and with ultra-pure MgO feedstock the resulting crucibles reach purity levels above 99.5 % and bulk density around 3.4 g/cm³, providing outstanding thermal and chemical stability.
+Sintering parameters are precisely controlled, and with ultra-pure MgO feedstock the resulting crucibles reach purity levels above 99.5 % and bulk density around 3.4 g/cm³, providing outstanding thermal and chemical stability.

 Anti-hydration and long-term stability